 With so many options for charting data points available, such as radar graphs, bubble charts, and stacked datasets, it takes a creative mind to know what to use and what will tell the strongest story to gain that buy-in.
 But we don’t like to limit this to one type of visualization alone.
-In fact, it’s important to be familiar with a variety of data visualization options, so you can find the right approach to showcase your data to its fullest potential.
-A great way to use a variety of data visualization approaches in harmony is by making business dashboards.
+In fact, it’s important to be familiar with a variety of data visualization options so you can find the right approach to showcase your data to its fullest potential.
+A great way to use a variety of data visualization approaches in harmony is through business dashboards.
 Dashboards are more robust but still comprehensive enough to showcase numerous data points in one image.

-You can see a variety of metrics at play in this one dashboard.
+There are a variety of metrics at play in this one dashboard.
 Leads are broken down by referral sources and locations.
 In a matter of seconds, you can see that your leads are increasing and know which channels are responsible for the increase, as well as which geographic regions are responding best to the messaging and sales teams on the ground.
 From there, you can continue to break it down by looking at your spending.
 Which channels are most expensive?
 Which bring you the most revenue?